iamkashz/kashz-jewels/active-directory/kerberos-101.md

 ### Golden / Silver ticket attack using mimikatz

-* Silver ticket => more sleaLth and discreet; only for target service
+* Silver ticket => more stealth and discreet; only for target service
 * Golden ticket => any kerberos service

 NOTE: